simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 sampleRate: 0.10
 ```

 This config names two files, a CSV of link volumes and a zipped JSON file of the MATSim road network, and some parameters needed for the viz to work.
-Those files are outputs of some pre-processing scripts described in the plugin docs.
+Those files are outputs of some post-processing scripts described in the plugin docs.

 If you wanted to look at several different link volume plots from the same model run, (e.g. for vehicle counts instead of passengers), you would make a copy of this file, give it a different name, and edit the `csvFile` parameter to point to the correct CSV.